I'm the current Guinness World Record Holder for travelling around all 270 London Underground stations in the fastest time person.

-I held the record for two years until 2006 when another team beat it by just a few seconds.
-Since then, several groups of people have got the record time as the tube network has changed (every time a new station appears, or a station if removed from the map the record is 'reset' and is up for grabs all over again).
-A full list of all the other world-record holding challengers and how the number of stations has changed over the years can be found here.
+I held the record for two years between 2004 and 2006 and again from 2013 onwards, but there are many other challengers who attempt this!
+Several groups of people have got the record time as the tube network has changed over the years, so I've made here a full list of all the other world-record holding challengers and how the number of stations has changed over the years.

 Zone 1 Only

 From the main challenge of doing all the stations on the network, a lot of smaller less-intensive alternative challenges have sprung up and are competed my people on a regular basis.
 They often involve doing a smaller number of stations so that the challenge can be completed in just a few hours - not all day.

 BBC news made a short film of us doing the Zone 1 challenge in 2004, and I made a short-video myself when I attempted it in 2008, both on the Zone 1 page here.